SrjKshwh/DAE6Months/docs/about.md

 ## 💼 Professional Background
 With over a decade of experience spanning web design, development, freelancing, and teaching in both India and the USA, I bring a diverse skill set to every project.
 I'm a certified Salesforce Platform Developer-1 and Administrator, proficient in multiple programming languages, web technologies, and databases.

 Currently, I'm deepening my expertise in cybersecurity through a 6-Month Tech Career Readiness Program at District Arts and Education, where I'm working on a comprehensive GRC (Governance, Risk, and Compliance) project.
-I'm actively seeking challenging opportunities in stable, remote-friendly roles that allow me to contribute my skills and continue growing.
+I'm actively seeking challenging and stable roles that allow me to contribute my skills and continue growing.

 ---